github/docs/content/code-security/supply-chain-security/upgrading-from-dependabotcom-to-github-native-dependabot.md

 ---
 title: Upgrading from Dependabot.com to GitHub-native Dependabot
 intro: 'Dependabot.com and Dependabot Preview will shut down on July 7th, 2021.
-You can upgrade to GitHub-native Dependabot by merging a pull request that will allow your dependencies to keep being updated.
+You can upgrade to GitHub-native Dependabot by merging a pull request that will allow your dependencies to keep being updated.'
 versions:
   free-pro-team: '*'
 topics: